Are you looking for ways to save more money ? Here are 25 things to stop buying to save money!

-Here are 25 things to stop buying to save money:
+Here are 25 things to stop buying when cutting expenses to the bone:

 Like I stated earlier, making coffee at home can save you tons of money every year.
 My husband and I both have a bit of a Starbucks addiction, so this has been a hard habit for us to break.